malloc47/malloc47.github.com/about/index.md

 director, graphics designer, web developer, typesetter, and writer (technical and nontechnical), and probably other things as well.
-I love being a computing generalist, but more recently I have focused specifically on research and backend development.
+I love being a computing generalist, but more recently I have focused specifically on research and software development.

-I love working on interesting problems, especially those that involve novel algorithms or large datasets.
+I love working on interesting problems, especially those that require specialized algorithms or involve large datasets.
 Feel free to [email](mailto:malloc47@gmail.com) me to discuss anything that might vaguely fit into one of those categories.